blaz-r/STM32F411-rust-neopixel/README.md

-# STM32F411CE (blackpill) ws2812 ledstrip
+# STM32F411CE (blackpill) ws2812 ledstrip project written in Rust

-This project is an example of running ws2812b ledstrip on STM32F411CE also know as blackpill, using Rust.
+This project is an example of running ws2812 ledstrip on STM32F411CE also know as blackpill, using Rust.
 Implementation uses SPI, so data line needs to be connected to pin A7, this of course can be changed if you want to use SPI2 etc.
 I'll also try to write down some general data, how to get it to run on microcontroller.

 To get started with embedded rust, there's a really good book: [The Embedded Rust Book ](https://docs.rust-embedded.org/book/intro/index.html), I really recommend reading at least first few chapters as it describes how to get entire toolchain up and running.
 If you want, you can skip most of it, by using [probe-run](https://github.com/knurling-rs/probe-run) which enables flashing and running the code as if it was normal rust code.